Boston College Connell School of Nursing

-The William F. Connell School of Nursing (CSON) is the professional nursing school at Boston College in Chestnut Hill, Massachusetts.
+The Boston College Connell School of Nursing (CSON) is the professional nursing school at Boston College in Chestnut Hill, Massachusetts.

 The Connell School of Nursing awards undergraduate, master's and doctoral degrees, while offering a continuing education program for practitioners in the field.
-Its graduate program in nursing ranks among the nation's top programs, according to U.S. News & World Report.
 Its Doctor of Philosophy (Ph.D.) program was the first nursing doctoral program to be offered at a Jesuit university.
 The Connell School was the first full-time undergraduate program to accept women at Boston College.